-We are providers for Delta Dental, Medicaid and MetLife Dental.
+We are providers for Delta Dental Premier and Medicaid.
 If you have another insurance provider, please bring your card to your child’s first visit.
 We will be happy to file your claim.

 Benefits and Claims: We will make every effort to ensure your child receives the maximum benefits allowed under your plan, though we ask that you please familiarize yourself with your insurance benefits.
 Co-pay is due on the day of treatment.

 Once your insurance company receives a claim, by law the claim must be paid within 30 days.
 Since we file claims electronically, your insurance should receive it within days of treatment.

 Because we are not contracted with your insurance company, we are not responsible for how your insurance company chooses to handle claims or what benefits they pay.
 We can only provide an estimate of your portion of the cost for your child’s treatment.
 At no time can we cannot guarantee what your insurance will do with the claim.
 We cannot be held accountable for any errors in filing your claim.
 We only file claims as a courtesy to you.